 I say go for it.
 I love the way they look regardless of religion or not.
 It always looks good to me when worn with like, a “tough outfit” hehe

-I hardly doubt anyone will flip out and even if they do, you can just wrap it and wear it as a bracelet so it’s not as noticeable.posted about 4 years ago
+I hardly doubt anyone will flip out and even if they do, you can just wrap it and wear it as a bracelet so it’s not as noticeable.posted over 4 years ago

 They look nice i think.
 But then again, i’m not religious and i respect what their opinions are.
 I think that as long as your intentions when wearing them are good then it shouldn’t be a problem, right?
 I agree, with someone else’s comment of not wearing Real rosary beads, just so that you don’t cause contorversy.